eoinkelly/ember-runloop-handbook/README.md

     > Browser: cool.

-We usually refer to this this _talking to other systems_ stuff as Web APIs e.g.
+We usually refer to this _talking to other systems_ stuff as Web APIs e.g.

 * XHR (AJAX) requests
 * Web workers